 The final piece of lending information pertains to lending by domestically-owned banks.
 Since such information is not readily available for the broad group of 94 EMs we construct a proxy by combining the BIS local claims data and information from the International Monetary Fund's International Financial Statistics (IFS).
-From the IFS data we extract series on Bank Claims on Private Sector and Bank Claims on the Central Government.
-Then, we construct domestic bank lending as the sum of Bank Claims on Private Sector plus Claims on Central Government from (both IFS), net of the total of Local Claims in Local Currency from all BIS reporting countries.
-The last row of Table 3 shows that our analysis will work with a smaller sample of data, on 62 country observations on the change in domestic bank lending growth, with there being a wide range of positive and negative values across countries.
+From the IFS data we extract series on Bank Claims on Private Sector and Bank Claims on the Central Government.12 Then, we construct domestic bank lending as the sum of Bank Claims on Private Sector plus Claims on Central

-&lt;sup>12 IFS 22d for bank lending means something slightly different for different countries (most often claims on private sector from banking institutions, but sometimes claims on other sectors from deposit money banks or another combination).
+12 IFS 22d for bank lending means something slightly different for different countries (most often claims on private sector from banking institutions, but sometimes claims on other sectors from deposit money banks or another combination).
 22a through c are claims on central government, state and local governments, and nonfinancial public enterprises.